Roman Catholic Diocese of Fez

-The Roman Catholic Diocese of Fez was a short-lived (c.
-1225 – 1237) Roman Catholic diocese in Fez, Morocco.
+The Diocese of Fez was a short-lived (c.
+1225 – 1237) was a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Fez, Morocco.

 History

-The Diocese of Fez (Fes, Fecen(sis) or Fessen(sis)) was a Latin Rite diocese established around 1225 in the territory of modern Morocco, without direct predecessor.
+The Diocese of Fez (Fes, Fecen(sis) or Fessen(sis)) was a Latin Church diocese established around 1225 in the territory of modern Morocco, without direct predecessor.

 Its only resident incumbent Ordinary was :